What you need to know about the Georgia Senate runoff elections

 The many recounts

-For the first half of the Senate runoffs, Georgia was still litigating its November election results, as Republican election officials defended the election from Trump and his allies’ false claims of election fraud.
+For the first half of the Senate runoff campaigns, Georgia was still litigating its November election results, as Republican election officials defended the election from Trump and his allies’ false claims of election fraud.
 Raffensperger ordered three recounts, including one done by hand, which is the most arduous and accurate way of counting ballots.

 A day after Biden won the electoral college, Raffensperger announced he’d acquiesce to one of Trump’s other demands.
 Election officials would review whether, in one of Georgia’s largest counties, poll workers approved mailed ballots only after diligently matching voters’ signatures on the outside of the envelope with the signature the government had on file.
 Signature matching is a widely accepted security practice to ensure voters who mail ballots are who they say they are.